Services

 With close supervision from clinicians who understand the complexities of cancer treatment and recovery, participants can engage in exercise with confidence

-The Cancer Care Rehabilitation Foundation currently funds targeted small group exercise programs specifically designed to support people affected by cancer.
-These programs are delivered by Accredited Exercise Physiologists and Physiotherapists with specialist training in oncology rehabilitation, ensuring participants receive expert guidance in a supportive and understanding environment.
+The Cancer Care Rehabilitation Foundation aims to fund targeted exercise programs specifically designed to support people affected by cancer.
+These programs are evidenced based and delivered by Accredited Exercise Physiologists and Physiotherapists with specialist training in oncology rehabilitation, ensuring participants receive expert guidance in a supportive and understanding environment.

 Tailored Programs

-Our programs maintain small class sizes to ensure every participant receives the individual attention, support and supervision they deserve.
+The programs aim to maintain small class sizes to ensure every participant receives the individual attention, support and supervision they deserve.
 With groups typically limited to 4–6 participants, clinicians are able to closely monitor each person and tailor exercises to suit their treatment stage, energy levels and physical limitations, creating a safe, personalised and supportive environment for recovery.

 Breast Cancer